 This guide provides information to help forest landowners develop disaster plans to reduce the amount of salvage timber products and biomass generated by a natural disaster.
 It also addresses ways to reduce the response and recovery time, and expense generated from a natural disaster.

-N.C.
-State University has predicted another active hurricane season this year with up to 18 named storms forming in the Atlantic.
-Here are some tips on things you can do before storms arrive to protect your woods and your timber investment.
+Here are some tips from N.C.
+State Extension Forestry of n things you can do before storms arrive to protect your woods and your timber investment.

 After the Hurricane: Dealing with Damaged Trees

 (U.S. Forest Service Southern Research Station)

 Hurricanes bring winds that can exceed 125 miles per hour, heavy rain, and flooding — any or all of which can damage trees.
 Some damage can be seen immediately, while some damage may not become apparent for years after a hurricane.

 Decision-Making Guidelines for Storm-Damaged Trees (N.C.
 State Extension)

 When establishing priorities for salvaging storm damaged trees, the first and highest priority should be given to salvaging trees that have the highest potential product value, are the easiest to cut and are the most perishable.